 After days of processing the following map shows the fullest extract that I can produce (complete except 09:07-10:42 on 14 Nov and 07:57-09:29 on 15 Nov):

 This is a map of 43,595 “edges” and 35,270 “vertices” (definitions here).
-I was not able to upload this map (perhaps due to processing power or bandwidth), but the data are available as an Excel spreadsheet and as a Powerpoint summary.
+I was not able to upload this map (perhaps due to processing power or bandwidth), but the data are available as an Excel spreadsheet (Dropbox link) and as a Powerpoint summary.
 I will analyse this information when time allows.

 Dr Graham Mackenzie, Consultant in Public Health, NHS Lothian, 11 November 2017 and updated throughout the campaign.